Bowe Bergdahl: Debate over negotiations

+Court-martial, conviction, and vacation of conviction

-Military investigation, court-martial, and conviction
+Investigation, court-martial, and conviction

 On June 16, 2014, the U.S. Army said that it had begun investigating the facts and circumstances surrounding the disappearance and capture of Bergdahl in Afghanistan.

 On June 25, 2014, the U.S. Army stated that there is "no evidence" that Bergdahl "engaged in any misconduct" during his years in captivity.
 The 2010 Pentagon investigation referred to above dealt with events leading up to his capture.
 In July 2014, Bergdahl was returned to active duty.

 In August 2014, it was announced that an investigation headed by Major General Kenneth Dahl would be conducted.
 During the course of Dahl's inquiry, Bergdahl told investigators that he left his position in June 2009 to report on "misconduct in his unit" and that he had intended to return quickly.
 During a 59-day investigation, Dahl interviewed 57 witnesses, including Bergdahl.

 According to his lawyer, Eugene Fidell, Bergdahl told him that he "had concerns about certain conditions in the unit and things that happened in the unit and he figured that the only way to get any attention to them would be to get that information to a general officer."
 Fidell opined that Bergdahl was actually AWOL when he was captured, rather than a deserter.

 In December 2014, the Army referred Bergdahl's case to a four-star general for a possible court-martial.
-On March 25, 2015, the Army announced that Bergdahl had been charged with two counts under the Uniform Code of Military Justice: one count of "desertion with intent to shirk important or hazardous duty" and one count of "misbehavior before the enemy by endangering the safety of a command, unit or place"; the second more serious misbehavior charge can be charged with a life sentence.
+On March 25, 2015, the Army announced that Bergdahl had been charged with two counts under the Uniform Code of Military Justice: one count of "desertion with intent to shirk important or hazardous duty" and one count of "misbehavior before the enemy by endangering the safety of a command, unit or place"; the second more serious misbehavior charge can be met with a life sentence.

 According to documents released by his defense team, Bergdahl was diagnosed with schizotypal personality disorder following an Army Sanity Board evaluation.
 On July 27, 2015, a memorandum from the sanity board stated "Though Sgt.
 Bergdahl did have a severe mental disease or defect at the time of the alleged criminal conduct, he was able to appreciate the nature and quality and wrongfulness of this conduct."